seeq12/angular-editable-text/README.md

 ```

 #### Validating processing, and server requests
-To validate content, process it or send it to your server, you can pass a function as the "gg-on-change" attribute, with *value* as its parameter.
+To validate content or perform a custom action, process it or send it to your server, you can pass a function as the
-When using "gg-on-change", it is up to you to update your model variable as appropriate in the handler.
-This allows you to use
-a read-only property as the model variable, then handle your update in the gg-on-change handler.
-For example, using a
+`gg-on-change` attribute, with *value* as its parameter.

+If the gg-on-change handler returns `undefined`, the model will not be updated.
+This can be useful
+for binding to a readonly property.
+The change handler can perform the actions to cause the readonly property to be
-flux store as the model and calling a flux action in the change handler.
+updated, for example, using a flux store as the model and calling a flux action in the change handler.

 **Validation and processing example:**
 HTML: